The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-New and used car prices have skyrocketed, forcing consumers to settle for higher monthly payments.
+The cost to purchase a new or used vehicle, although down from its peak, remains above pre-pandemic levels.
+This has pushed some shoppers to settle for higher monthly payments.
 Many are also digging deep into their savings accounts to make large down payments.
 But exactly how much money will you need to put down to secure an auto loan?